Updated early 2019

 Tour with- or hire a kayak from Norwest Sea Kayaking up in Lochinver – they’re often down here, or do a course with a new outfit based in Achiltibuie/Ullapool called Kayak Summer Isles (there’s a fantastic picture of high tide on Carn Sgeir on their front page).
 It’s all on coigach.com.

 Weather of course is another matter.
-It’s much windier and more exposed up here than further down the coast, but as mentioned, besides the islands there are leeward coasts and inland lochs to visit.
+It’s much windier and more exposed up here than further down the west coast, but as mentioned, besides the islands there are leeward coasts and inland lochs to visit.
 We don’t live here but have been visiting for years, renting for months at a time.
-Over that period there’s a good chance of catching a fine day every couple of weeks and at least one outright dry, sunny spell.
-This year, 2018 was one of the driest and warmest ever.
+Over that period there’s a good chance of catching a fine day every couple of weeks and at least one outright freak dry, sunny spell.
+The year 2018 was one of the driest and warmest ever.

 We’ve reliably experienced a calm, warm and dry week in May or early June.
 Note that the BBC weather I use often underestimates actual wind speed by 50% – maybe it’s an average.
 Local fishermen rate the more detailed Norwegian YR met service, and XC is another one.
 Although it often packs up, if you want to correlate those forecasts with what is actually happening now (to confirm what you can often see with your own eyes) have a look at Ardmair campsite’s weather station.
 Here’s a handy nautical mapp, too.
 Compared to other places in Scotand, it’s rarely still or humid enough to allow midges to be a real nuisance, but then again, we’re not camping up here.